roel4ez/blog/docs/articles/git-cherry-pick.md

 Finally, we remove the old branch `feature/my-bugfix`, since we won't be needing that anymore.

+Now you can go ahead and create two new PRs with the new branches.

 !!! note "Git Commit Hashes"
-    `C1`, `C2`, etc.. are git commit hashes.
+    `C1`, `C2`, etc.. are refering to `git commit hashes`.
+In reality, these are `SHA-1` hashes that contain the commit message, the author, the date, the files that were changed, as well as the parent commit hash.
     You can find them when looking at your git history with for example `git log`, or via the GitHub web interface.
 It is basically a pointer to where git can find the bit of code that is part of the commit.
-It's a `SHA-1` hash that contains the commit message, the author, the date, the files that were changed, as well as the parent commit hash.
     **TIP** The hash is actually a `40` character string, but git accepts the first `7` characters as a valid hash, which makes it easier to use.